Trump, Biden fight for Florida; minimum wage up for vote

 — Amendment 5 would give homeowners an extra year to claim a homestead tax benefit.

-— Amendment 6 would extend a property tax discount to the surviving spouse of a veteran with combat-related disabilities.
+— Amendment 6, which extends a property tax discount to the surviving spouse of a veteran with combat-related disabilities, has passed.

 Comments